 The low-speed motor is different from the high-speed motor because it acts as a hydraulic reduction gear.
 It is thus able to transmit high torque without using mechanical reduction gears.
 For all low-speed motors, speeds of about one revolution per minute.
 The maximum speed limit of low-speed motors usually depends on the dimensions of the intake and delivery ducts in the receiver.
 Once a certain rotation speed is reached, the torque decreases.
 This fall is essentially due to the head losses in the supply ducts and the parts’ viscous torques rotating in the fluid.

-Outside cam motors
+A. Outside cam motors

 The following illustration shows the construction principle of these new generation motors: